 8.1.1 CEPT countries

-In 1994, the European Radiocommunications Committee (ERC) adopted Recommendation ERC/REC 01-06 – Procedure for mutual recognition of type testing and type approval for radio equipment.
-This Recommendation is applicable to all kinds of radio equipment and all international standards adopted within the CEPT/ERC can be used as a basis for conformity assessment.
-This Recommendation aims at removing the requirement for testing the equipment in every country, but still includes the requirement to apply for conformity assessment in every CEPT country.

-Further, ERC has adopted the Decision CEPT/ERC/DEC/(97)10 – Decision on the mutual recognition of conformity assessment procedures including marking of radio equipment and radio terminal equipment.
-This Decision (including the Decisions on the adoption of harmonized standards) will set the framework for CEPT wide collaboration in this field.

-The purpose of marking equipment is to indicate its conformance to relevant European Commission (EC) Directives, ERC Decisions or Recommendations and national regulations.

-In almost 100% of cases, requirements for marking and labelling approved and licensed equipment is set in national law. most administrations require at least that the logo or name of the approval authority is shown on the label, along with the approval number which may also indicate the year of approval.
+CEPT countries that are not EU/EFTA member states and have not implemented the radio and telecommunications terminal equipment (R&TTE) Directive, have national regulations and use specifications for radio equipment which are based on transposed ENs or still in some cases based on their predecessors as CEPT Recommendations or fully national standards.

-Within European Union and European Free Trade Association (EFTA) countries, the radio and telecommunications terminal equipment (R&TTE) Directive now defines the rules for placing on the market and putting into service most products using the radio frequency spectrum.
+Within European Union and European Free Trade Association (EFTA) member states, the radio and telecommunications terminal equipment (R&TTE) Directive now defines the rules for placing on the market and putting into service most products using the radio frequency spectrum.
 Each national authority is responsible for transposing the provisions of the R&TTE Directive into its legislation.

 The easiest route for a manufacturer to demonstrate compliance with the R&TTE Directive is to comply with a relevant harmonized standards which, for spectrum aspects, are developed by ETSI.
 It is now possible to send notifications of the intention to place equipment on the market electronically using a one-stop procedure to a number of spectrum authorities simultaneously.

+The purpose of marking equipment is to indicate its conformance to relevant European Union (EU) Directives.

 8.1.2 United States of America FCC